-As the film progresses it becomes more stylized and operatic.
+As the film progresses, it becomes more stylized and operatic.
 The emotions become melodramatic and everything is brought to a grandiose climax.
-The final bloodbath happens in a sun-scorched, rocky, ravine but as it progresses it becomes increasingly more mannered.
-By the end, it is taking place in front of a rear projection screen rippling with waves of light while all else is dark.
+The final bloodbath happens in a sun-scorched, rocky ravine, but as it progresses, it becomes increasingly more stylized.
+By the end, it is taking place in front of a rear projection screen, rippling with waves of light while all else is dark.
 Eventually, the editing is reduced down to a quickfire montage of film stills and blood splatter.

 Watch Out, Crimson Bat!

-The third film, Watch Out, Crimson Bat!
-Was directed by Hirokazu Ichimura.
+The third film, Watch Out, Crimson Bat! was directed by Hirokazu Ichimura.
 Unfortunately, Ichimura does not do a very good job at all.
-The cinematography and compositions are far less baroque and are instead ordinary, utilitarian arrangements with the action in the middle and the key light on the subject.
-The theatricality and artifice are gone, and we are left with something far less interesting.
+The cinematography and compositions are far less baroque and are instead ordinary, utilitarian arrangements, with the action in the middle and the key light on the subject.
+The theatricality and artifice are gone, and we are left with something far less creative.

 The sitar and acid guitar are gone.
 They are replaced with a more conventional orchestra.
-The garish sound stage backdrops are gone and the bright pops of color and deep contrast of shadows are gone as well.
-It doesn’t live up to its predecessors and on its own it is ordinary at best.
+The garish soundstage backdrops are gone, and so are the bright pops of color and deep contrast of shadows.
+It doesn’t live up to its predecessors, and on its own, it's ordinary at best.